Deployment options for JSS Next.js apps

 Next.js applications can be hosted using various services, depending on the prerendering form and your preference.

-Headless server-side rendering using the JSS proxy is neither needed for, nor compatible with, Next.js JSS applications.
+Headless server-side rendering using the JSS proxy is neither needed nor compatible with Next.js JSS applications.

 Deploying on Vercel

 The creators of Next.js, Vercel, offer deployment and hosting solutions optimized for Next.js.
-They support all Next.js features out of the box, including incremental static site (re-)generation, hybrid rendering, and internationalization.
+They support all Next.js features, including incremental static site (re-)generation, hybrid rendering, and internationalization.
 Your application can be deployed directly from source control and optimized through Vercel's edge network and serverless functions.
 Refer to the following resources for more information about deploying to Vercel:

-Next.js JSS apps can be deployed to any hosting provider or environment that supports Node.js.
-For more information refer to the following resources:
+You can deploy Next.js JSS apps to any hosting provider or environment that supports Node.js.
+For more information, refer to the following resources:

 Static HTML Export

-next export.
-For more information refer to the following resources:
+next export script.
+For more information, refer to the following resources:

-To be able to use an advanced Sitecore editor with your JSS Next.js application, even if you export the app as static HTML with
+To use an advanced Sitecore editor with your JSS Next.js application, even if you export the app as static HTML with

-next export you must run a Next.js instance that is accessible to your Content Management role.
+next export, you must run a Next.js instance accessible to your Sitecore instance.

 Triggering Webhooks when publishing content

-When prerendering the application with static generation or deploying static HTML with
+When statically generating the application or deploying static HTML with the

-next build and site deployment on publishing new content.
-To facilitate this, Sitecore Headless Services and Sitecore Experience Edge for XM can invoke a webhooks.
-You can leverage Sitecore webhooks with Vercel deploy hooks.
+next build and site deployment to publish new content.
+Headless Services and Experience Edge for XM can invoke webhooks to facilitate this.
+You can leverage webhooks with Vercel deploy hooks.